Best Lightweight 2-Person Tent Under $200 (Top Picks)

 *Buying through links in this chart may earn us a commission at no additional cost to you.

-During our research and testing, we ran into one tent that just floored us.
+During my research and testing, I ran into one tent that just floored us.
 It offered unprecedented build quality, features, and value at a budget price.
-The MIER 2-Person Camping Tent is our choice for the overall best lightweight 2 person tent under 200 dollars.
+The MIER 2-Person Camping Tent is my choice for the overall best lightweight 2-person tent under 200 dollars.

 The tent comes with a footprint included and plenty of packing options.
 Its full packing weight is just 4 lbs and 5 oz.
 Many packing setups are available depending on the weather.
-Summer options that include only a rainfly and the poles are just 2 lbs and 9 oz.
+Summer options include only a rainfly, and the poles are just 2 lbs and 9 oz.

-We had trouble finding any real faults here.
+I had trouble finding any real faults here.
 It is a bit narrower compared to some 2-person tents, and extreme storms might be a bit too much for its one-pole frame.
-Otherwise, it is a fantastic tent that just happens to be affordable and our top choice.
+Otherwise, it is a fantastic tent that just happens to be affordable and my top choice.

 Key Features